andrea993/SimplePID/FixedPID/Readme.md

 |   Ulim[0] 	|       Min output           	|          -   	        |Min process input|
 |   Ulim[1] 	|       Max output           	|          -   	        |Max process input|

+You can also set `realDerivative`, a boolean to choose if you want to read input from a derivative sensor instead of extimate the derivative numerically.
+If you have a derivative sensor you can improve a lot the working.
+If you are using `realDerivative` you should map the sensor output at D input, in this configuration you will have a contribute of you derivative sensor with a gain of Kp*Td.

 ### Inputs
 This PID has 3 inputs:
 - PI input